wiljohnston/Algorithms/README.md

 This is simply a class of functions that I've written over time to practice my algorithms and to use when needed.

+### Note on README formatting
+I'm not sure why the markdown is indented after every paragraph.
+It doesn't do that on other markdown editors.

 ## Getting Started

 These instructions will get you using the class